babel/generator-babel-boilerplate/README.md

 #### I don't want to export a variable

-This is unsupported at this time.
-Ref https://github.com/esperantojs/esperanto/issues/96
+This is unsupported at this time due to Esperanto.
+See https://github.com/esperantojs/esperanto/issues/96 for more.

 #### My library depends on an external module